 Time is of the essence in such cases.
 A Federal Employee has only 45 days to make contact with an EEO counselor.
 After EEO counseling, an employee has 15 days to file a formal complaint from receipt of the notice.
 The Agency will then investigate the complaint and will issue a report of investigation (ROI).
 If the Agency has failed to issue the ROI and 180 days have passed since the Federal Employee has filed the formal complaint, the Employee can request a Hearing at the EEOC and request that an Administrative Judge (AJ) be appointed.

-Once the ROI is received, there are several options the employee has, including, requesting a hearing from the EEOC; request the issuance of a final Agency decision or directly file a civil action in federal district court.
+Once the ROI is received, there are several options the employee has, including, requesting a hearing from the EEOC; requesting the issuance of a final Agency decision, or directly filing a civil action in federal district court.

 The Bell Law Group will represent you in any and all stages of this process.
 The firm is committed to your case and has had great success in representing Federal Employees from all different Federal Agencies, including but not limited to DHS, USDA, NASA, DOD, and USPS.
 These cases are taken on an hourly fee; however, there is never a charge for the initial consultation.
 Often, the firm obtains reimbursements for legal fees through successful litigation.
 In understanding that litigation is a commitment both emotionally and financially, The Bell Law Group works with its clients to ensure their needs are met within their budget.
 The Bell Law Group looks forward to speaking with you about your Federal Employment Law case and invites you to contact us to set up an appointment.